 The Library Assessment Conference Travel Awards are offered to students and early-career professionals from historically underrepresented racial and ethnic groups who have demonstrated a strong interest in assessment and have the potential to contribute to the profession by deploying and developing innovative assessment and evaluation methods and strategies.
 The seventh Library Assessment Conference is co-sponsored by the Association of Research Libraries (ARL) and the University of Washington (UW) Libraries.

-The 2018 Travel Awards will include conference registration plus $1,000 to cover travel costs and/or workshop registration fees.
-Applications will be accepted June 4–August 3, 2018.
-Applicants will be notified of their acceptance status the week of August 20.
+The 2018 Travel Awards include conference registration plus $1,000 to cover travel costs and/or workshop registration fees.
+Applications were accepted June 4–August 3, 2018.
+More information on the application process is below.

 Eligible applicants are:

 - students enrolled in a graduate program;

 - fellows participating in one of ARL’s diversity recruitment programs; or